taugust777/1D-Barotropic-QG-Model/README.md

 q = \nabla^2 \psi
 $$

-The model utilizes a finite difference grid scheme as well as a Successive Over-Relaxation (SOR) method for time stepping (see the file: “Successive_Over-Relaxation_Method.md” for details).
+The model utilizes a finite difference grid scheme as well as a Successive Over-Relaxation (SOR) method to iteratively solve the Poisson equation relating the streamfunction and the vorticity (see the file: “Successive_Over-Relaxation_Method.md” for details).

 All constants are listed at the beginning of the script (“1D_Barotropic_Model_CODE.py”), and the output produces a four-panel plot that includes the following: